On-campus Bachelor's Degree Program

 - Humanities (2 courses)

-Students having completed a single combined anatomy and physiology course will need to complete either a second, higher-level A&P course, or otherwise take a course in physiology only.
+*Students having completed a single combined anatomy and physiology course must complete either a second, higher-level A&P course, or a course in physiology only.

 Requirements for On-campus Bachelor's Degree Program

 Two years of undergraduate course work – including at least 53 credit hours of specific prerequisites – is required prior to entry into this program.
 Most KU Core requirements must be met by the prerequisites.

 While in the 2-year respiratory care program, students complete 62 hours of course credits in a prescribed sequence covering five academic semesters.
 Students are responsible for completing additional electives to fulfill the university's requirement of 120 total credit hours for a bachelor's degree from KU.

 |RESP 300||4||RESP 302||2||RESP 340||1|